cgeyskens/phd/ip-proteomics/docs/notes.md

 V- Also checked if parameter -gen-spec-lib does something different and its not the case/
 - Also add the UniProt (NOT IN annotation, like the paper Chan et al. 2025)
 - Make the ComplexHeatmap with all the annotations (UniProt, Sorokina, Van Oostrum, SynGO)
+- Perform GO analysis (ClusterProfiler, SynGO)
+- Perform check of Dan's filter (ID in 4 replicates in one condition)
+- Crossreference VCAM1 IP & GPR37L1 IP in nice UpSetPlot